Chicago Weather: Thunderstorms dump rain across area, flooding roadways

 RELATED: Get the latest AccuWeather forecast from ABC 7 Chicago

-Multiple lanes of the Kenney are flooded at the Hubbard Street tunnel.
-There are delays on the Stevenson in both directions at Pulaski and California Avenues, and there is inbound flooding on the Eisenhower at North Avenue.
+Multiple lanes of the Kennedy are flooded at the Hubbard Street tunnel.
+There are delays on the Stevenson in both directions at Pulaski and California avenues, and there is flooding on the inbound Eisenhower at North Avenue.

 There is also a dense fog advisory for the Kankakee County area and parts of northwest Indiana until 10 a.m.
 Thursday.
 Hail was expected in some parts of the Chicago area, too.